mjziebarth/SlimTeX/README.md

 # SlimTeX
-A slim GtK-based LaTeX editor.
+A slim GTK-based LaTeX editor.
+Uses code base of Evince and gedit.

 **THIS IS _VERY MUCH_ WORK IN PROGRESS**